 Crime: crime is a sort of catch-all for capabilities that aren't specifically covered by other skills, which are primarily useful for engaging in larcenous behavior.
 Whether keeping an eye out for the police, picking a lock, disguising oneself as another person, or even appraising the 'street value' of stolen goods, a criminal may add a +1 CS to any such efforts.

-Detective / Espionage: detectives are good at connecting the dots and finding the clues necessary to solve a mystery, while spies, on the other hand, excel in liberating information from their targets.
+Detective / Espionage: detectives are good at connecting the dots and finding the clues necessary to solve a mystery, while spies excel in liberating information from their targets.
 Both should receive a +1 CS on FEAT rolls to dig up or discover the information they require, and receive not one but two additional contacts to assist in their line of work.

 Engineering: the craft of building, an engineer knows how to make things - from cars to skyscrapers.
 On the other hand, engineers also know how to take them apart, and make great demolitionists.
 An engineer should receive a +1 CS on FEAT rolls related to designing or building an object or device, including the Resources FEAT required for such.

-Journalism: journalists master the craft of conveying the news to the world, whether they do so with words or pictures (or both).
+Journalism: journalists master the craft of conveying news to the world, whether they do so with words, pictures, or both.
 This character excels in generating compelling accounts of current events, receiving a +1 CS when doing so, and should receive three additional contacts related to their field - possibly an editor, fellow journalist, or even a trusted 'reliable source'.

 Law: armed with an extensive knowledge of the legal system, lawyers are put into play to sway judges and juries over to their line of thinking - and that of their client's.
 They should receive a +1 CS concerning legal knowledge and procedure, and benefit from one additional contact - either in legal circles or perhaps a client they made a particularly good impression on.